Barolo DOCG Sarmassa

 Grape-variety: Nebbiolo sub-varieties Lampia and Michet

-Location: Sarmassa vineyard in the village of Barolo
+Location: Sarmassa in the village of Barolo

 Pruning: Guyot (6-8 buds)

 Crushing and de-stemming, maceration on the skins for approx. 15-20 days at a maximum temperature of 29-31°C. After drawing off and the first rackings, the wine is aged in Slavonian oak casks and small 500-litre barrels made of French oak (Allier) for around 18 months.
 It completes its maturation in stainless steel, prior to bottling; the bottles are then stored lying down for at least 6 months before labelling and shipping.

 Organoleptic Characteristics, Preservation

 Very deep ruby-red; still rather fresh nose, with hints of red berries steeped in delicate vanilla; dry, full taste, packed with body and structure combined with polyphenolic compounds that cater for lengthy ageing.